Care of the Dying and Funerals

-Our simplest and most practical piece of advice to you is that when you know someone you care for is dying call Fr Murray on 01896 752328.
+Our simplest and most practical piece of advice to you is that when you know someone you care for is dying call the Parish Priest on 01896 752328.
 In danger of death, he will come out immediately and administer the ‘Last Rites’.
 Every Catholic, no matter how long it has been since they have had contact with the Church has the right to receive the assurance of God’s mercy and love.

 Equally if the person you care for has died then they too (again no matter what their relationship to the Catholic Church) has the right to a Catholic funeral where they will be prayed for and God’s love and mercy sought.
 When in doubt call the priest.